top of page

 • May 10

-Every May, we pause to honor Mental Health Awareness Month, a time dedicated to shining light on a topic that touches every one of us—whether directly or through someone we love.
+Every May, we pause to honor Mental Health Awareness Month, a crucial time to shine a light on a topic that affects all of us—whether directly or through someone we love.

-One of the most impactful things we can do to promote mental wellness is speak openly about it.
-According to the National Alliance on Mental Illness (NAMI), one in five U.S. adults experience mental illness each year, and one in six youth aged 6–17 experience a mental health disorder.
+One of the most impactful things we can do to promote mental wellness is to speak openly about it.
+According to the National Alliance on Mental Illness (NAMI), one in five U.S. adults experiences mental illness each year, and one in six youth aged 6–17 experiences a mental health disorder.

-Despite how common these struggles are, stigma and silence still hold far too much power.
+Despite the commonality of these struggles, stigma and silence still hold far too much power.

 Raising awareness doesn't require a platform or a clinical degree.
 It starts with simple, intentional actions.
 Here are a few ways you can contribute:

-Normalize checking in on mental health like we do with physical health.
-A simple “How are you, really?” can open the door to deeper connection.
+Normalize checking in on mental health just like we do for physical health.
+A simple “How are you, really?” can unlock deeper connections.

-Correct misconceptions when you hear them.
-Use person-first language (e.g., “a person living with anxiety” vs. “an anxious person”) and promote empathy over judgment.
+When you hear misconceptions, correct them.
+Use person-first language (e.g., “a person living with anxiety” vs. “an anxious person”).
+Promote empathy over judgment.

 4. Prioritize Your Own Mental Health